emqx/neuronex-docs/en_US/streaming-processing/sink/influx2.md

 # InfluxDB Sink

-The sink will publish the result into a InfluxDB `V2.X` .
+The sink will write the result into a InfluxDB `V2.X` .

 ## Properties